Published in Human Resources Terms by MBA Skool Team

 Manpower is defined as the total of number of individuals who are employed in a company or available for a particular project assignment or work.
 In an organization the manpower needed for a particular work and in future is estimated and planned through different techniques available.
-This concept is called manpower planning.

 In manufacturing companies and public sector companies, the surplus manpower would be minimum.
-And even though when they need additional manpower they get them in the form of contract labors.
+And even though when they need additional employees they get them in the form of contract labors.
 This is because the labor laws do not allow the companies to remove the permanent workmen from the work easily when there is work and the management knows the demand for their product.
 And also, the demand does not fluctuate suddenly.